-Another carrier, Mobilitie, has also signed agreements (with SFPUC & SFMTA) to potentially operate a network for other wireless carriers, but no specific design has been approved as of August 2015.
+Another carrier, Mobilitie (not affiliated with AT&T Mobility), has also signed agreements (with SFPUC & SFMTA) to potentially operate a network for other wireless carriers, but no specific design has been approved as of December 2015.

-Background: While wireless carriers install and operate their own systems, some companies, such as Extenet Systems, Mobilitie, and Crown Castle (NextG), will often run these small cell systems on behalf of the four primary wireless carriers licensed by the Federal Communications Commission (AT&T Mobility, T-Mobile, Sprint, and Verizon Wireless), to operate in the San Francisco Bay Area.
+Background: While wireless carriers install and operate their own systems, some companies, such as Extenet Systems, Mobilitie, and Crown Castle (acquired NextG), will often run these small cell systems on behalf of the four primary wireless carriers licensed by the Federal Communications Commission (AT&T Mobility, T-Mobile, Sprint, and Verizon Wireless), to operate in the San Francisco Bay Area.